ericwyles/chaos-engineering-demo/README.md

 Use postman and observe the application logs.
 You should see failures happening randomly but the application should handle them and give you a stock price.

+# Finished!
+Thanks for following along.
+If you found this useful please let me know!